orodriguez40/LMS_Application/README.md

-This work forms the software development plan in order to illustrate the development of a new LMS (Learning Management Application) software.
-Through the development of this software, any library will have an easy way of managing patron information.
-This program will be able to create, delete, or show all patrons.
-It is directly inputted and saved inside the application.
-Users will be able to communicate with the applications by an ONS (On-screen) menu from the CLI (Command Line Interface).
-Users (librarians) will then be able to choose any of the following options: upload patron information with a text (.txt) file, enter individual patron data, delete a patron from the application, display all patrons, or quit the application.
-Please see SDLC Assignment part 2.docx for more information.
+# Learning Management System (LMS) Software Development Plan

+This project outlines the **Software Development Plan** for the creation of a new **Learning Management System (LMS)** software.
+The goal of this software is to provide libraries with an easy and efficient way to manage patron information.

+## Features
+Through the development of this software, libraries will gain the ability to:
+- **Create, delete, and display patron information.**
+- Store patron data directly within the application.
+- Interact with the application via an **On-Screen (ONS) Menu** in the **Command Line Interface (CLI).**

+### User Actions (Librarians)
+Librarians can perform the following actions:
+1. Upload patron information using a `.txt` file.
+2. Enter individual patron data manually.
+3. Delete a patron from the application.
+4. Display a list of all patrons.
+5. Quit the application.

+## Additional Information
+For more details, please refer to the document: **`SDLC Assignment Part 2.docx`**.